fitzoh/jvm-monitoring-workshop/3-registries/README.md

 1. Add a `registry:prometheus` tag to the `PrometheusMeterRegistry`, and a `format:log` tag to the `LoggingMeterRegistry`
 2. Add a `registry:log` tag to the `LoggingMeterRegistry`
-3. Add a `conference:codemash` tag to all registries
+3. Add a `conference:codemash` tag to all registries (should only need to update a single registry for this)
 4. Fix the name of the `pormetheos.scrapes` `Counter` without modifying `RegistryApplication`

-The last one will be the trickiest, as it doesn't have a prebuilt helper () You will most likely find the tests useful.
+The last one will be the trickiest, as it doesn't have a prebuilt helper.
+You will most likely find the tests useful.

 You can find full docs on MeterFilters [here](https://micrometer.io/docs/concepts#_meter_filters).